jheagle/collect-your-stuff/README.md

 <a name="new_LinkedList_new"></a>

 ### new LinkedList()
-Create the new LinkedList instance, configure the Linker and List classes.
+Create the new LinkedList instance.

 <a name="LinkedList+list"></a>